 Basanta Adhikari - Bikalpa, an Alternative, Nepal

-Basanta Adhikari is the founding chairperson of Bikalpa-an Alternative; an organization which envisions a Nepal where rule of law is supreme and all citizens can have an equal opportunity to prosper in their own country and enjoy their rights to life, liberty and property.
+Basanta Adhikari is the Founding chairperson of Bikalpa-an Alternative; an organization which envisions a Nepal where rule of law is supreme and all citizens can have an equal opportunity to prosper in their own country and enjoy their rights to life, liberty and property.
 Prior to this, he has worked with Samriddhi-the Prosperity Foundation, leading “Gari Khana Deu” (Livable Nepal) campaign to promote the fundamental principles of rule of law, right to life and property, and Freedom to Enterprise.
 Mr. Adhikari also served as a volunteer for three years (1999-2002) at Youth Development Program in Biratnagar and joined Youth Initiative in 2007 where he worked with different stakeholders to educate and trained young people on the issue of civic leadership.
 He graduated from SungKongHoe University, Seoul, South Korea on Master’s in Inter-Asia NGOs Studies (MAINS).
-Besides this, Basanta is alumni of US Department of State IVLP program, Accountapreneur for Accountability Lab Accountability Incubator program and an Asia 21 Young Leaders Fellow.
+Besides this, Basanta is alumni of US Department of State International Visitors Leadership Program (IVLP) and honored as Alumni of the month by the US Embassy Nepal in October 2017.
+He is also an Accountapreneur for Accountability Lab Accountability Incubator program and an Asia 21 young Leader’s fellow for class of 2016.

 Brad Lips - Atlas Network, United States